Building, cross-building, testing, distributing LLVM and Clang and friends

 -DLLVM_TARGETS_TO_BUILD="all" \

-If choosing to disable assertions, it may be worth evaluating -DLLVM_UNREACHABLE_OPTIMIZE=False which guarantees a trap for llvm_unreachable() rather than leaving it to be optimized as undefined behaviour if encountered.
+If choosing to disable assertions, it may be worth evaluating -DLLVM_UNREACHABLE_OPTIMIZE=OFF which guarantees a trap for llvm_unreachable() rather than leaving it to be optimized as undefined behaviour if encountered.

 Maxi native release+asserts build